WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 Think of sales enablement teams as the bridge between sales and marketing.
 They make sure salespeople never go into a customer-facing meeting without the latest intel or necessary collateral.
 But how does Sales Enablement deliver effective intelligence around prospects’ interests?
 And how can everyone make the most of the marketing materials you’ve already invested in?

-A modular content strategy is, of course, the answer.
+A modular content library is, of course, the answer.
 Without a doubt, a dedicated Sales Enablement team will empower Sales to reach new heights.
 But a Sales Enablement team equipped with modular content allows Sales to create specialized, on-brand collateral for any prospect, at the drop of a hat.

 HR teams